Inflect logo

 FactorRating / DataNotes

-Tax IncentivesNoNo specific national data center tax incentives are currently in place.
+Tax IncentivesNoNo specific national data center tax incentives are currently offered.

 Network & Connectivity Ecosystem

-Bare Metal: Bare metal server options are widely available, especially in the primary markets of Toronto and Montreal.
-Providers like Hivelocity and phoenixNAP offer dedicated server solutions for workloads requiring maximum performance and control.
+Bare Metal: Bare metal server options are readily available across major markets.
+Providers such as Hivelocity and phoenixNAP offer dedicated server solutions for workloads requiring maximum performance and security without the overhead of virtualization.

 Power Analysis